-Ordinarily, trustees should prepare a SIP to govern decisions about investments.
-This is a requirement for schemes with 100 members or more.
+Ordinarily, trustees should prepare a Statement of Investment Principles ("SIP") governing decisions about investments (although it is not a legal requirement for schemes with less than 100 members).

 No serviceable SIP exists for the Scheme.
 As the Scheme has fewer than 100 members it is not a legal requirement to produce a SIP.